MatthewSMinor/CaveGame/Contributing.md

 # How to contribute
 In order to contribut to this project:
+1. Fork the project
-1. Clone the repository
+2. Clone the repository locally
+3. Create an upstream remote and sync your local copy before you branch
+4. Make a branch for your changes
+5. push to your origin repository
-2. Create a new branch off of master
+6. Create a new PR in github.
-3. Make changes
-4. Submit a pull request
+7. respond to any CR feedback.